iiegor/native-module/README.md

 # node-mouse
 This is a node native-module created (for learning purposes) to provide native utilities for cursor :smiley:

+:warning: This is currently under extremely active development, and you probably shouldn't use it unless you like broken software.

 ## Installing
 ```bash
 $ npm install iiegor/node-mouse